Canada extends CUAET measures for Ukrainians

 Immigration, Refugees and Citizenship Canada (IRCC) has extended the deadline for Ukrainians to receive facilitated processing of their temporary residence applications.

-Ukrainian nationals who are currently in Canada under the Canada-Ukraine Authorization for Emergency Travel (CUAET) measures and arrived in the country on or before March 31, 2024, can continue to apply for an extension of their work permit, study permit, or visitor status until March 31, 2026, through the CUAET.
+Ukrainian nationals who are currently in Canada under the Canada-Ukraine Authorization for Emergency Travel (CUAET) measures and arrived in the country on or before March 31, 2024, can continue to apply for an extension of their existing open work permit (OWP), apply for a new OWP valid for up to three years, or a new study permit until March 31, 2026, through the CUAET.

 Applicants to CUAET who have not yet received a decision on their applications are not eligible for facilitated processing.
 IRCC advises that they are still processing some applications from as far back as 2023 due to their complexity.